 The Society of the Cincinnati library collections include contemporary books, manuscripts, maps, and works of art on paper which support the in-depth study of military and naval history and the art of war during the era of the American Revolution.
 The library also houses books and archives related to the formation and history of the Society of the Cincinnati, as well as materials related to the life of Larz and Isabel Anderson, whose Gilded Age home now serves as the headquarters of the Society.

 Recipients will be required to complete their fellowship research within a period of one year from the date of the award.
 Further, recipients will be required to submit a two-to-three page written report and summary of research findings.
 In addition, the library requests a copy of any subsequent publication (article, thesis, dissertation, or book) that may result.

-The recipients for each of the four research fellowships will be chosen from a single round of applications.
+The recipients for each of the three research fellowships will be chosen from a single round of applications.
 Applicants should submit the following: